 Use AI to Land a Better Job

-If Artificial Intelligence (AI) is going to take people’s jobs, why not use the technology to get a better one?
+If Artificial Intelligence (AI) is going to take our jobs, why not use the technology to get a better one?

-Enki has raised more than five million dollars, including from the first investor in ServiceTitan ($8 billion software company), the CEO of Mercury ($3.5 billion financial-technology company), and venture-capitalists who’ve invested in Duolingo (language-learning app valued at seventeen billion dollars) and Coursera.
+Enki has raised more than five million dollars, including from the first investor in ServiceTitan ($7 billion software company), the CEO of Mercury ($5 billion financial-technology company), and venture capitalists that have invested in Duolingo (language-learning app valued at $5 billion) and Coursera.

 Said Michael Staton of Learn Capital, a VC that invested in Duolingo: